steqeq/0000/docs/conceptual/gpu-arch/mi300-mi200-performance-counters.rst

 .. meta::
-  :description: MI300 performance counters and metrics
+  :description: MI300 and Mi200 series performance counters and metrics
-  :keywords: MI300, performance counters, command processor counters
+  :keywords: MI300, Mi200, performance counters, command processor counters

 ***************************************************************************************************
-MI300 performance counters and metrics
+MI300 and Mi200 series performance counters and metrics
 ***************************************************************************************************

-This document lists and describes the hardware performance counters and derived metrics available for the AMD Instinct™ MI300 GPU.
+This document lists and describes the hardware performance counters and derived metrics available for the AMD Instinct™ MI300 and Mi200 GPU.
 You can also access this information using the :doc:`ROCProfiler tool <rocprofiler:rocprofv1>`.

-MI300 performance counters
+MI300 and Mi200 series performance counters
 ===============================================================

-MI300 counters include:
+MI300 and Mi200 series counters include:

 * :ref:`graphics-register-bus-manager-counters`
 * :ref:`command-processor-counters`